Donor Advised Funds

 Harness the Giving Power of a Private Foundation

-A donor advised fund, which is like a charitable savings account, gives you the flexibility to recommend how much and how often money is granted to the LBJ Foundation and other charities.
+A donor advised fund (DAF), which is like a charitable savings account, gives you the flexibility to recommend how much and how often money is granted to the LBJ Foundation and other qualified charities.
+You can recommend a grant or recurring grants now to make an immediate impact or use your fund as a tool for future charitable gifts.

-- Contact Julie Metzger at 512-721-0262 or firstname.lastname@example.org to discuss using donor advised funds to support the LBJ Foundation and our mission.
+- Contact Samantha Stone at 512-721-0263 or email@example.com to discuss using your donor advised funds to support the LBJ Foundation and our mission.

 - Seek the advice of your financial or legal advisor.